-- Summer Undergraduate Research Program (SURP): 10-week internship program through Curry where interns work on research focusing on schools, classrooms, and other youth settings.
+- Summer Undergraduate Research Program (SURP): 10-week internship program through the School of Education & Human Development where interns conduct research focusing on schools, classrooms, and other youth settings.

-- Don’t forget to check out education policy classes in Curry and Batten.
+- Don’t forget to check out education policy classes in the School of Education and Batten.

 Resumes and Cover Letters

 Make sure to check out the Resumes and Cover Letters section of the website for helpful advice and sample resumes and cover letters.

 If you have never interviewed before, make sure to check out the interviewing section of our website.
 You can also conduct a mock interview with a career counselor for practice.

 Additional Industry Resources

 Blogs and Industry Research

 - Postsecondary Education Administration - Bureau of Labor Statistics